 Audit reports often contain recommendations for improvements.
 The number, type and importance of recommendations affects how the auditor reaches an opinion on the level of assurance that can be given that controls are both suitably designed and are being consistently applied, and that material risks will likely not arise.
-The combined sum of individual audit opinions and other assurances gained throughout the year (e.g. attendance at Committees, evaluations of other assurance providers), facilitate the HoIAS to form the annual internal audit opinion on the overall adequacy and effectiveness of ESPO's governance, risk management and control framework (i.e. the control environment).
+The combined sum of individual audit opinions and other assurances gained throughout the year (e.g. attendance at Committees, evaluations of the work of other assurance providers), facilitate the HolAS to form the annual internal audit opinion on the overall adequacy and effectiveness of ESPO's governance, risk management and control framework (i.e. the control environment).

-The HolAS presents an annual report to the Management Committee in June.
+The HoIAS presents a detailed annual report to the Management Committee in June.
 The annual report incorporates the annual internal audit opinion; a summary of the work that supports the opinion; performance against the plan, a statement on conformance with the PSIAS and any matters to be raised in the AGS.